hannes-marais/innovation-algebra/README.md

 Tips:

+* Beginners can safely ignore output that looks like code.
+You can do a lot by setting a goal, and invoking the Guru to guide you.
-* If you don't know what to do next, type `++` to invoke the Guru.
+* So, ff you don't know what to do next, type `++` to invoke the Guru.
 * You can do a lot with the core functions KF, RD, Q, and Essay.
+Learn them.
-* My suggestion is to keep a list of the frameworks handy.
+* My suggestion is to keep a list of the frameworks handy (see below).
 Try the frameworks and see what they do.
+You don't need to be an expert to use them.
+* IA conversations can get very long, very quickly.
+At some point, ChatGPT runs out of 'memory', and its IQ drops like 50 points.
+* I recommend ChatGPT Plus.
+IA is totally free, but you will have to pay for the ChatGPT Plus subscription for the best results.

 If you have an interesting case study, please reach out to add it to our list above.